elid3/elid3.github.io/_posts/2025-01-25-osee-journey.md

 ### Must-Have Skills Before AWE:

 - Basic exploit development knowledge—If you’ve done OSCP, OSED, or have real-world experience writing exploits, you’re on the right path.
-- Understanding of Windows internals—You should be familiar with memory management, process isolation, and exploit mitigations like DEP, ASLR, CFG, and ACG.
+- Understanding of Windows internals—You should be familiar with memory management, process isolation, and exploit mitigations.
-- Strong reverse engineering skills—IDA Pro and WinDbg will become your best friends (or worst enemies).
+- Reverse engineering skills—IDA Pro and WinDbg will become your best friends (or worst enemies).
 - Some exposure to kernel exploitation—Even if you’ve never written a full kernel exploit, knowing the fundamentals (e.g., HEVD) helps.

 If you don’t have these skills yet, I recommend:

 - Start with OSED (EXP-301)—This builds a great foundation in user-mode exploitation.
 - Practice Windows exploitation in VulnServer or HEVD—This will teach you memory corruption techniques.
-- Read Windows Internals books (Parts 1 & 2)—Understanding Windows internals is essential.

 ---